-Regulated Canadian Immigration Consultants are members in good standing of the Immigration Consultants of Canada Regulatory Council and are authorized to represent you and advice you on immigration matters .
+Regulated Canadian Immigration Consultants are members in good standing of the College of Immigration and Citizenship Consultants (the College) and are authorized to represent you and advise you on immigration matters.

-To become regulated the consultant needs to hold a certificate in Immigration Law, Policies and Procedures from one of the immigration programs accredited by the ICCRC and pass the national regulatory exam.
+To become regulated the consultant needs to hold a certificate in Immigration Law, Policies and Procedures from one of the immigration programs accredited by the College and pass the national regulatory exam.

 Every Regulated Canadian Immigration Consultant (RCIC) is required to complete 16 hours of Continuing Professional Development (CPD) annually.

 Catharina is a Regulated Canadian Immigration Consultant.
-You can verify her membership on the website of Immigration Consultants of Canada Regulatory Council.
+You can verify her membership on the website of College and find an immigration consultant.

-Consultants who reside outside Canada and provide regulated immigration services, or whose principal location of Canadian immigration services is outside Canada, are also subject to ICCRC regulation.
+Consultants who reside outside Canada and provide regulated immigration services, or whose principal location of Canadian immigration services is outside Canada, are also subject to the College regulation.

-ICCRC maintains a registry of Regulated Canadian Immigration Consultants (RCICs) and Regulated International Student Immigration Advisors (RISIAs) to identify the professionals it regulates and to disclose their fitness to practice.
-You can verify on the website of ICCRC, if a consultant is authorized.
+The College of Immigration and Citizenship Consultants maintains a registry of Regulated Canadian Immigration Consultants (RCICs) and Regulated International Student Immigration Advisors (RISIAs) to identify the professionals it regulates and to disclose their fitness to practice.
+You can verify on the website of the College if a consultant is authorized.

-It is an offense punishable by law to provide Canadian immigration services for a fee or other consideration if not regulated by ICCRC, a Canadian law society, or the Chambre des notaires du Québec.
-You can verify on the website immigration and citizenship , if a representative is authorized .
+It is an offence punishable by law to provide Canadian immigration services for a fee or other consideration if not regulated by the College, a Canadian law society, or the Chambre des notaires du Québec.
+You can verify on the website immigration and citizenship if a representative is authorized.

 Only regulated immigration consultants are authorized to give you advice and represent you on immigration and citizenship matters for a fee or other consideration.
 The Government of Canada will not deal with unauthorized representatives and will return your application or refuse it.